FrozenNode/Laravel-Administrator/readme.md

 	'title' => 'Price',
-	'symbol' => '$', //symbol shown in front of the number 'decimals' => 2, //the number of digits after the decimal point )
+	'symbol' => '$', //symbol shown in front of the number 'decimals' => 2, //the number of digits after the decimal point 'thousands_separator' => ',',
+	'decimal_separator' => '.',
+)
 </pre>

-The number field should be a numeric field in your database (normally something like Decimal(precision, scale)).
+The number field should be a numeric field (integer, decimal, float) in your database.
 The symbol will be displayed before the number if present.
+The decimal separator will be used if the decimal value is above 0.

 #### bool